dbaldwin/DroneBlocks-Tello-Python/README.md

 	 - fl = forward left
 	 - fr = forward right
 - speed x (set speed from 1 - 100 cm/s)
-- speed?
+- speed? (get current speed)
-- battery?
+- battery? (get current battery percentage)
-- time?
+- time? (get current flight time)

 Please feel free to get familiar with the code and we welcome any pull requests.
 If you'd like to join our online community you can do so here: